chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/inline-status.md

 * Use Status to communicate a step in a workflow or the state of an item.
 * Place Status close to its subject to provide context and reference.
 It can be placed as an inline element or paired side by side as needed.
-* Use ``title`` when the status it represents is unique, specific and critical for the user to know.
+* Use label when the status it represents is unique, specific and critical for the user to know.